Barben360/VPNUnlimited2Syno/README.md

 - Rename the subfolder you want to restore using the name "RESTORE" (case sensitive)
 - Using the same process as "Setup" script, run "./Restore" as an administrator

+Thank you to *cuzzi* for the original client ovpn script.